 Nicholas, P, Stasiuk, D & Schork, T 2014, 'THE SOCIAL WEAVERS CONSIDERING TOP-DOWN AND BOTTOM-UP DESIGN PROCESSES AS A CONTINUUM', ACADIA 2014: DESIGN AGENCY, 34th Annual Conference of the Association-for-Computer-Aided-Design-in-Architecture (ACADIA), RIVERSIDE ARCHTECTURAL PRESS, Univ So Calif, Sch Architecture, Los Angeles, CA, pp. 497-506.

-Nicholas, P, Stasiuk, D & Schork, T 2014, 'The Social Weavers: Negotiating a continuum of agency', Design Agency [proceedings of the 34th Annual Conference of the Association for Computer Aided Design in Architecture, Association for Computer Aided Design in Architecture (ACADIA) Conference, CumInCAD, Los Angeles, California.
+Nicholas, P, Stasiuk, D & Schork, T 2014, 'The Social Weavers: Negotiating a continuum of agency', ACADIA, Annual Conference of the Association for Computer Aided Design in Architecture (ACADIA), CumInCAD, Los Angeles, California, USA, pp. 497-506.

 Schork, T 2009, 'Modes of composition-a computational approach to design', Design Modeling Symposium Berlin, pp. 300-311.